Is it possible to play Apex Legends on Mac?

-Play Apex Legends on Mac with Vortex.gg or Nvidia Geforce Now
+Play Apex Legends on Mac with Boosteroid, Shadow.tech or Nvidia GeForce Now

-Update: Nvidia Geforce Now and Vortex.gg both support Apex Legends to the date and you can play Apex Legends on Mac on full settings!
+Update: Boosteroid, Nvidia GeForce Now, and Shadow.tech fully support Apex Legends to date, and you can play the game on Mac on full settings!
 Register and explore cloud gaming now!

-If you have an old Mac or it cannot satisfy Apex Legends game system requirements, there is an easy solution.
-Cloud gaming provides you sufficient cloud resources for a fixed fee.
-All you need is a small client program and a good internet connection starting from 15 Mbits/s.
-There are several great services, that provide such an opportunity, among the best are Vortex.gg and Nvidia Geforce Now.
-Nvidia Geforce Now and Vortex.gg already have Apex Legends in their game catalog, and you can play on any Mac computer (starting from MacOS 10.10) and even Android!
+If you have an old Mac, or it cannot satisfy Apex Legends game system requirements, there is an easy solution.
+Cloud gaming provides you with sufficient cloud resources for a fixed fee.
+All you need is a browser or a small client program and a good internet connection starting from 15 MBits/s.
+There are several great services, that provide such an opportunity, among the best are Boosteroid, Shadow.tech, Nvidia GeForce Now.
+Nvidia GeForce All three services already have Apex Legends in their game catalog, and you can play on any Mac computer (starting from MacOS 10.10) and even Android!

 Play Apex Legends on Mac with BootCamp